Last updated on June 7th, 2026 at 05:50 am

 What If You Have No Equity or You’re Underwater?

-The trustee’s perspective: If there’s no equity, the trustee doesn’t get paid from the sale.
-That means they have no financial incentive to approve.
-BUT—and this is important—judges still approve sales for other reasons: to reduce your financial burden, to stop foreclosure, to let you move for work, to simplify your finances.
+If there’s no equity, the trustee doesn’t get paid from the sale.
+They have no financial incentive to approve.
+But judges still approve sales for other reasons: to reduce your financial burden, to stop foreclosure, to let you move for work, to simplify your finances.

-In these cases, your attorney files the motion and argues that selling actually *strengthens* your ability to pay the plan.
+In these cases, your attorney files the motion arguing that selling actually strengthens your ability to pay the plan.
 Judges buy this.
-They’d rather have you in stable housing (rental) paying $600/month to the plan than stressed homeowner paying $800/month and missing payments.
+They’d rather have you in stable housing paying $600/month to the plan than a stressed homeowner paying $800/month and missing payments.

 Timeline Checklist: Motion to Close